 It’s difficult to get statistics on door dings, because people rarely report want to report a claim to their insurance companies, especially if their deductible is higher than the cost of repairing the ding.

-What we do know is that, like it or not, they’re pretty common; even the most careful and respectful driver can get one at, say, the mall if they park next to the wrong car at the wrong time.
-And they’re repaired often enough that for many body shops, they’re what’s keeping the lights on.
+What we do know is that, like it or not, car dents are pretty common; even the most careful and respectful driver can get one at, say, the mall if they park next to the wrong car at the wrong time.

 So basically, getting a ding is inevitable, although there are things you can do to lower your chances.